 - Preclinical data suggest CY6463 has the potential to improve mitochondrial function and cerebral blood flow

-We plan to initiate a Phase 2a multi-center, open-label study in MELAS at centers of excellence for mitochondrial diseases.
+We have initiated a Phase 2a multi-center, open-label study in MELAS at centers of excellence for mitochondrial diseases.

 In addition to safety, the study will assess the impact of short-term CY6463 treatment on biomarkers of mitochondrial dysfunction, brain perfusion, neurodegeneration, and cognition.